 After aggregating the responses from business interviews, we highlighted major themes as key priorities for the continued promotion of both business stability and attraction to the district.
-We compared the perspectives of business owners with practices being implemented in Detroit and other Business leaders identified the skills they seek, their outlooks for job growth, and their strategies for managing employeecompany relationships.
+We compared the perspectives of business owners with practices being implemented in Detroit and other cities to devise a series of recommendations that could improve business retention and attraction efforts in the district.

+Business leaders identified the skills they seek, their outlooks for job growth, and their strategies for managing employeecompany relationships.